Dylan Dog: Dead of Night: Plot

-In New Orleans, Dylan Dog, a paranormal detective, recounts his past experiences helping people with supernatural cases until his fiancée, Cassandra, was killed by vampires.
-He currently works on regular cases with his assistant, Marcus Deckler.
+In New Orleans, Dylan Dog, a paranormal detective, recounts his past experiences helping people with supernatural cases until his wife was killed by vampires.
+He currently works on regular cases with his partner, Marcus Deckler.

 When Elizabeth Ryan finds her father dead and is attacked by a strange creature, she seeks Dylan's help.
-Initially reluctant, Dylan changes his mind after Marcus is killed by what appears to be the same creature.
-He begins investigating and identifies the killer as an eighteen to nineteen-year-old female werewolf from the Cysnos clan.
+Initially reluctant, Dylan changes his mind after Marcus is killed by the same creature.
+He begins investigating and identifies the killer as an eighteen-to nineteen-year-old werewolf from the Cysnos clan.
 Dylan suspects Mara, the daughter of his old friend Gabriel, who he then goes to visit.
 Gabriel's son, Wolfgang, attacks Dylan but is defeated.

-Dylan discovers Mara's body in a warehouse and encounters a vampire who runs off.
+Dylan discovers Mara's body in a warehouse and encounters a vampire.
 Elizabeth reveals her father's missing artifact, linking it to the vampire attacks.
-Dylan and Elizabeth are later attacked by vampires demanding they hand over "The Heart."
+Dylan and Elizabeth are later attacked by vampires demanding "The Heart."
 They escape and continue their investigation.

-At the morgue, Dylan finds Marcus has turned into a zombie.
+At the morgue, Dylan finds Marcus turned into a zombie.
 Dylan takes Marcus and Elizabeth to a black market for body parts, where they learn that vampires, led by Vargas, seek "The Heart."
-Dylan then confronts Vargas at a nightclub but gets no answers.
+Dylan confronts Vargas at a nightclub but gets no answers.